• Skip to primary navigation

 Why do I need to heat treat my flour?

-Before making a treat like vegan cookie dough, it is so important that you heat treat you flour first in the oven.
+Before making a treat like vegan cookie dough, it is so important that you heat treat your flour first in the oven.
 The high heat allows the bad bacterias to be eradicated and also keeps the flour usable in treats like edible cookie dough.

 Is edible cookie dough good for you?